liolok/liolok.com/run-desktop-app-with-systemd-nspawn-container/index.md

 ## Ready to Go

 After test, container should be ready for app.
 Write a shell script and wrap it into a desktop entry file, so it looks like a native app then.

+### Shell Script

-Shell script `~/.local/bin/app.bash`:
+`~/.local/bin/app.bash`:

 ```bash
 #!/bin/bash